 Persons wishing to attend the University under the Veterans' Administration Educational Training Program should apply to the Veterans' Administration for a Certificate of Eligibility.

 Simultaneously, they should apply for admission to North Carolina A&T State University through normal admissions procedures.
 The issuing of a Certificate of Eligibility by the Veterans' Administration does not automatically assure a student of admission to the University.
-The student must be admitted in a non-provisional status.
+The student must be admitted (in a non-provisional status on a non-provisional or non-conditional status.)

-The office is located in Suite 005, Murphy Hall, and has been established to assist veterans with enrollment and adjustment to college life.
-Upon enrolling at the University, veterans or eligible persons should report to the Office of Veterans' Affairs for certification.
-If a Certificate of Eligibility has not been issued, the veteran or eligible persons should see the University Certifying Official.
+The office is located in the Lower Level, Suite 01 Murphy Hall, and has been established to assist veterans with enrollment and adjustment to college life.
+Upon enrolling to the University and receiving a Certificate of Eligibility, the veteran and /or dependent should see the University Certifying Official.